Shop Class as Soulcraft: An Inquiry into the Value of Work, Matthew Crawford (2009)

-In Shop Class as Soulcraft, Matthew Crawford delves into the diminishing role of manual labor in modern society, arguing that working with our hands offers unique cognitive and physical engagement, unlocking insights beyond mere theoretical understanding.
+In Shop Class as Soulcraft, Matthew Crawford argues that society's shift away from manual labor represents a profound loss of both practical wisdom and ethical development.
+He challenges the modern privileging of "knowledge work," demonstrating how physical engagement with the world through craft and repair work develops crucial cognitive and moral capacities.
 This "manual competence," as Crawford calls it, goes beyond carpentry or mechanics; it encompasses various practical skills that provide tangible outcomes and connect us directly to the physical world.

 Crawford highlights the disconnect many experience due to a lack of "seeing themselves or their work represented in the real world."
 He criticizes the emphasis on "knowledge work" and education geared towards the information economy, suggesting it often leads to unfulfilling work with limited autonomy.
 He counters this with the deep satisfaction derived from tangible work, where individuals witness the direct impact of their efforts, fostering responsibility and self-recognition.
-This shift in perspective challenges the contemporary focus on abstract intellectual achievement and underscores the importance of engaging with the physical world, as evidenced by Crawford's use of Aristotle's quote:
+This shift in perspective challenges the contemporary focus on abstract intellectual achievement and underscores the importance of engaging with the physical world.
+Crawford grounds his argument in classical philosophy, particularly Aristotle's observation that direct experience leads to better understanding than abstract theorizing:

 “Lack of experience diminishes our power of taking a comprehensive view of the admitted facts.
 Hence those who dwell in intimate association with nature and its phenomena are more able to lay down principles such as to admit of a wide and coherent development; while those whom devotion to abstract discussions has rendered unobservant of facts are too ready to dogmatize on the basis of a few observations.”